-• Some members are required to pay a Part D late enrollment penalty because they did not join a Medicare drug plan when they first became eligible or because they had a continuous period of 63 days or more when they didn't have "creditable" prescription drug coverage. ("Creditable" means the drug coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.)
+- Some members are required to pay a Part D late enrollment penalty because they did not join a Medicare drug plan when they first became eligible or because they had a continuous period of 63 days or more when they didn't have "creditable" prescription drug coverage. ("Creditable" means the drug coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.)
 For these members, the Part D late enrollment penalty is added to the plan's monthly premium.
-Their premium amount will be the monthly plan premium plus the amount of their Part D late enrollment penalty.

-- If you are required to pay the Part D late enrollment penalty, the amount of your penalty depends on how long you waited before you enrolled in drug coverage or how many months you were without drug coverage after you became eligible.
-Chapter 1, Section 5 explains the Part D late enrollment penalty. - If you have a Part D late enrollment penalty and do not pay it, you could be disenrolled from the plan.
+Their premium amount will be the monthly plan premium plus the amount of their Part D late enrollment penalty. - o If you are required to pay the Part D late enrollment penalty, the cost of the late enrollment penalty depends on how long you went without Part D or creditable prescription drug coverage.
+Chapter 1, Section 5 explains the Part D late enrollment penalty. - o If you have a Part D late enrollment penalty and do not pay it, you could be disenrolled from the plan.